ScootKit/CustomDCBot/README.md

 * State changes (*every* change to the source code must be documented and published)\

 Please read the full [license](LICENSE).
 This is not legal advice.

+You may ask yourself, how this could align with our closed-source-version at [SCNX](https://scnx.xyz), you can find more information about that in [this issue](https://github.com/SCNetwork/CustomDCBot/issues/13).

 ## Support development